-Go to the Amazon CloudSearch console at Amazon CloudSearch console.
+Go to the Amazon CloudSearch console at https://console.aws.amazon.com/cloudsearch/home.

 On the Welcome to Amazon CloudSearch page, click Create Your First Search Domain.

-On the CONFIGURE INDEX step, click Use a predefined configuration, select IMDB movies (demo), and click Continue.
-You can also automatically configure a search domain by choosing the predefined configuration for the type of data you want to index, or by uploading a sample of your data.
+In the CONFIGURE INDEX step, click Use a predefined configuration, select IMDB movies (demo), and click Continue.
+You can also automatically configure a search domain by analyzing a sample of your data.

-On the REVIEW INDEX CONFIGURATION step, review the index fields that will be configured.
-Five fields are configured automatically for the imdb-movie data: actor, director, genre, title, and year.
+In the REVIEW INDEX CONFIGURATION step, review the index fields being configured.
+Eleven fields are configured automatically for the imdb-movie data: actors, directors, genres, image_url, plot, rank, rating, release_date, running_time_secs, title, and year.